-F.3.2.
-Internal control policies and procedures for IT systems (including secure access, control and implementation of changes, operational continuity and segregation of duties) giving support to key processes regarding the preparation and publication of financial information.
+F.3.2 Internal control policies and procedures for IT systems (including secure access, control and implementation of changes, operational continuity and segregation of duties) giving support to key processes regarding the preparation and publication of financial information.

 IT systems are a fundamental part of internal control as they are used directly when preparing and monitoring information.
-The Corporate Compliance and Control Management, working jointly with the Human Resources Department, and with the support of the Technology Division, maintains control of access to applications and authorisation, ensuring a proper separation of functions.
+The Corporate Audit, Compliance and Legal Affairs Department, working jointly with the Human Resources and Organisation Department and with the support of the Technology Department, maintains control of access to applications and authorisation, ensuring a proper separation of functions.

-In conjunction with the Technology Division, the Purchasing and Services Department has coordinated the development of a Business Continuity Plan to minimise the impact of the main contingency scenarios that may affect either the computer systems or processes considered critical.
+The ICF has in place a continuity policy from which the Business Continuity Plan is derived and which makes it possible to minimise the impact of the main contingency scenarios that may affect either the computer systems or processes considered critical.
 In practice, compliance with the measures described in the Plan would allow commercial, financial and operational activity to continue with very little impact on clients, associates and providers.